enkidevs/curriculum/javascript/node/events/handling-event-errors.md

 ---
 ## Practice

-What event type is emitted by the global event emitter object?
+What event type is emitted by the `test` event emitter object?
 ???

 * `uncaughtException`